New Ballpark Commissioning

-Long seeking a baseball-only home to take the place of the stadium they shared with Miami’s football Dolphins, the Miami Marlins built Marlins Park on the site of the historic Orange Bowl.
+Long seeking a baseball only home to take the place of the stadium they shared with the Miami Dolphins, Miami's NFL Football team, the Miami Marlins built Marlins Park on the historic site of what was once the Orange Bowl location.
 With a state-of-the-art three-panel retractable roof system to accommodate games in South Florida’s unpredictable climate, the innovative facility is rendered in an abstract contemporary architectural aesthetic intended to convey the greater culture of Miami and reflects local values with a LEED Gold sustainability rating.

 - 14 min.